reubenfakoya-brooks/Deprivation-Increases-Same-Sex-Competition/README.md

 Open your browser to http://localhost:8000/ and play your game.

 To stop the server, press Control + C at your command line.

+Please email r.fakoya-brooks@ucl.ac.uk or reubenf.brooks@gmail.com for any help with regards to hosting or if there are operating errors